-By Gena Fitzgerald, Director of Family Outreach and Public Awareness
+By Gena Fitzgerald, Senior Director of Strategic Communications

-We are focused on stopping the opioid epidemic together — and there are simple things we all can do that can make a difference for your family, your community, or your campus.
+We are focused on stopping the addiction epidemic together — and there are simple things we all can do that can make a difference for your family, your community, or your campus.

 1. First, understand what’s at stake.

 - Read about how the crisis got started, and its affect on communities across the country.
 Here are just a few widely recommended reads:

 - “The Family That Built an Empire of Pain”, The New Yorker, by Patrick Radden Keefe.
 This is a seminal piece of reporting on the family that founded Purdue and developed OxyContin, and pioneered its marketing to doctors across the country.

 - “Dreamland: The True Tale of America’s Opioid Epidemic” by Sam Quinones.
 The book documents how the deadly crisis started, from prescription drugs to heroin and fentanyl.

 - “Dopesick: Dealers, Doctors, and the Drug Company that Addicted America” by Beth Macy.
 It’s an unflinching look at how local communities were affected, and explores the different facets of the epidemic.

 - Watch documentaries like NOVA’S “ADDICTION”, a one-hour PBS documentary that looks at the science behind the epidemic.
 It features the stories of several families, including the Winnefelds.